-This report contains the findings of the RFM 3rd surveillance audit in relation to the Alaska Atka mackerel and rockfish fishery bottom trawl fisheries.
-A remote surveillance audit was held January 30th - February 3rd, 2023, in conjunction with the Marine Stewardship Council (MSC) surveillance audits for Bering Sea and Aleutian Islands (BSAI) Atka mackerel, Pacific Ocean perch (POP), and Northern rockfish and Gulf of Alaska (GOA) Pacific Ocean perch, Northern rockfish, and Dusky rockfish; BSAI & GOA cod; pollock; and flatfish, and with the Responsible Fisheries Management (RFM) reassessment for AK flatfish fisheries.
+This report contains the findings of the RFM 4th surveillance audit in relation to the AK Atka mackerel and rockfish bottom trawl fisheries.
+An onsite surveillance audit was held March 14th, 2024 in conjunction with the Marine Stewardship Council (MSC) and RFM surveillance audits for Bering Sea and Aleutian Islands (BSAI) and Gulf of Alaska (GOA) flatfish fisheries, the MSC full reassessment of the BSAI Atka mackerel, Pacific Ocean perch (POP), and Northern rockfish and GOA Pacific Ocean perch, Northern rockfish, and Dusky rockfish.
 The AK Atka mackerel and rockfish fisheries are currently certified under the RFM and the MSC Standards.
 AK Atka mackerel and rockfish fisheries were certified as sustainable against the RFM standard in February 2020.